 Custom Trigger

-Attach the ProductBridge widget to any element on your page — your own button, nav item, or menu link.
-The default floating button is hidden; the widget opens only when your trigger element is clicked.
+Open the ProductBridge widget from any element on your page — your own button, nav item, or menu link.
+Initialize with customTrigger and call ProductBridge.toggle() from your element's click handler.

 Overview